BTE FAQ

 Q: Why did Jeff Finn close public comments under the Before the End trailers on his Z-Machine YouTube channel?

 A: Because, after a dozen years of having endured the insufferable haters and trolls, led by Jim Morrison’s former brother-in-law, the late Alan Graham, the toxic hordes finally ruined it for everyone else.
-Those are the tangible consequences that follow in a mad world in which empathy is nearing extinction, cynicism is binged, and the Golden Rule is dying off.
+Those are the tangible consequences that follow in a post-human world in which #empathy is nearing extinction, cynicism is binged, and the Golden Rule is dying off.

 NEWS FLASH: There’s a revolution going down as you read this.
 We’re moving through the “World War III” that #MarshallMcLuhan predicted in the 1960s: the fight for your mind.
 It’s a memetic war that bleeds into every nook and cranny of culture.
 You’re soaking in it.